chazlarson/Media-Scripts/Kometa/README.md

 └── year
 ```

-For example, all the `audio_language` collection posters will be overlaid by `Plex-Meta-Manager/default_collection_overlays/audio_language.png`.
+For example, all the `audio_language` collection posters will be overlaid by `Kometa/default_collection_overlays/audio_language.png`.

-If there isn't a specific image for a "group", then `Plex-Meta-Manager/default_collection_overlays/overlay-template.png` will be used.
+If there isn't a specific image for a "group", then `Kometa/default_collection_overlays/overlay-template.png` will be used.

 ```
-Fetch/Pull on Plex-Meta-Manager-Images
+Fetch/Pull on Kometa-Images
 Using default_collection_overlays/overlay-template.png as global overlay building list of targets
 Applying overlays |████████████████████████████▎           | ▇▅▃ 5027/7119 [71%] in 3:53 (21.6/s, eta: 1:37)
-Plex-Meta-Manager-Images/genre/Sword & Sandal.jpg
+Kometa-Images/genre/Sword & Sandal.jpg
 ```

 ## pmm-trakt-auth.py

-Perhaps you're running PMM in a docker or something where getting it into interactive mode to authentication trakt is a hassle.
+Perhaps you're running KOMETA in a docker or something where getting it into interactive mode to authentication trakt is a hassle.

-This little script will generate the trakt section for your PMM config file.
-Most of this code is pulled from PMM's own trakt authentication; it's just been simplified to do the one thing.
+This little script will generate the trakt section for your KOMETA config file.
+Most of this code is pulled from KOMETA's own trakt authentication; it's just been simplified to do the one thing.

-You can run this on a completely separate machine to where PMM is running.
+You can run this on a completely separate machine to where KOMETA is running.

 There is an online version available [here](https://metamanager.wiki/en/latest/config/auth/).